GENERICERROR000/I_Can_Docker/README.md

 * Each of these operation produces a layer.
     - Can be viewed as a point-in-time snapshot of the image at time of process.
     - The next operation operates on the last layer, and builds on top of it.
-* In the end, you get an ordered list of sequentially-dependent layers, which makes up the image.
+* In the end, you get an ordered list of sequentially-dependent layers, which make up the image.

 ### A Running Container

 * When running a container, a new writable container layer is created on top of the read-only image (composed of read-only layers).
-Any file changes are contained within the container layer.
+Any file changes are contained within this new "top" container layer.
+    - **These changes will not persist when the container is removed!**
 * Image layers are never changed.

 ## 3. Docker World<sup>TM</sup>